 A LIL' bit ABOUT Lizzie

-The pop-up, appropriately named Lizzie’s Lane, will operate from Thursday to Sunday*, offering London inspired bites, refreshing summer cocktails, a few classic UK beverages and chilled tunes.
-With astroturf, Pimm's, festoon lights and even the odd chance of a lawn game.
+The pop-up, appropriately named Lizzie’s Lane is open for private events and group bookings.
 This relaxed garden-like setting has been set-off with a pop-art mural inspired by a blend of Melbourne and East London street art styles by local Melbourne street artist Sheldon Headspeath.

 Lizzie’s Lane is the perfect place to unwind and soak up the sunshine this summer.